Today I’m going to show you EXACTLY – step by step – how to set up your blog or website from scratch, and do it right!

 However, there are lots of people with strong opinions one way or the other, who will tell you that their way is the right way!

 Here’s my in-depth take on it in my post on how to choose your blog niche.
+I’ve made multiple successful blogs in various niches and learnt a lot on the way, so it’s worth checking out.

 One final thing to give some thought to before you make your final choice, is how you’re going to make money with your blog.